 What is considered a good ACT score?

 According to the most recent data from the ACT, the average score on the ACT test is 20.7.
 However, what’s considered a good ACT score depends on each student and their goals.

 A good score for the ACT varies based on the college or university you want to attend.
 A 33 might get you a full-ride scholarship at a large public university but isn’t a guarantee you’ll get admitted to an Ivy League school.

 Start by researching the colleges you are interested in attending.
 Many include average and minimum ACT scores on their websites and in their admission criteria.
 Next, look at their scholarships, and see what score you need to make that college affordable for you.

 Ultimately, don’t just settle for a good score: work toward your best score!
 Challenge yourself, and study hard for the test.
 You might surprise yourself and get a better score than you thought you could!

 How important are ACT scores for college?

-ACT scores are important to colleges for a number of reasons.
+Colleges use ACT scores for a number of reasons.
 Ultimately, they offer an objective measure to determine college readiness and class placement.
-This objective measure helps colleges to:
+This helps colleges to: